amirmasoudabdol/Bilbo/docs/doxygen/Classes/classsam_1_1_questionable_rounding.md

-Checking whether the outcome is significant or not, if not, we check whether it's close enough to be a hacked or not, if so, we either set the pvalue to `alpha` or the difference between pvalue and threshorld
+Checking whether the outcome is significant, if not, we check whether it's close enough to be a hacked, if so, we either set the pvalue to `alpha` or the difference between pvalue and threshorld